ARE STUDENTS SAFE IN SCHOOLS?

-Safety at school is a top priority in our Houston and Gulf Coast area public school districts.
-Houston area’s public school administrators and school boards address the question, “Are students safe in schools?” through school safety programs and regulations.
+Safety at school is a top priority in our Houston area public school districts.
+Houston’s public school administrators and school boards address the question, “Are students safe in schools?” through school safety programs and regulations.
 These efforts protect students and staff from accidents, violence, injuries, cybercrimes, and weather emergencies.
-Parents can have peace of mind that our school districts are doing their best to maintain a safe learning environment for all.
+Parents can rest assured that our school districts implement protocols and provide training to keep students and staff in a safe learning environment.

 • School Bus Safety